tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/use-cases/analyze-video.md

 What must be true prior to the start of the use case.

 * We are not going to have a log-in system for the purpose of an easy-use and quick-access of the app
-* The camera is working and is able to be accessed
+* The camera is working and is granted permission.

 ## 3. Post-conditions